alexwlchan/alexwlchan.net/src/_articles/2017/2017-04-04-lessons-from-alterconf.md

 ---
-layout: post
+layout: article
 date: 2017-04-04 17:46:00 +00:00
 summary: For accessibility and inclusion, AlterConf sets a high bar to beat.
-tags:
-  - alterconf
-  - conferences
-  - accessibility
+topic: Inclusion and accessibility
-  - inclusion
 title: Accessibility at AlterConf
-old_syntax_highlighting: true
 ---

 On Saturday, I was at [AlterConf London][ldn], a conference about diversity in the tech and gaming industries.
 If you follow me on Twitter, you'll have seen that I was tweeting pretty effusively about it throughout the day.
 It was one of the friendliest, nicest conferences I've ever been to, with a cracking set of speakers to boot.